astrophys/Is_anyone_out_there/notes.md

                 + Third letter on sunspots
-                    - "as false and damnable the view of those who would put inhabitants on Jupiter, Venus, Saturn and the Moon, meaning by 'inhabitants' animals like ours and min in particular
+                    - "as false and damnable the view of those who would put inhabitants on Jupiter, Venus, Saturn and the Moon, meaning by 'inhabitants' animals like ours and men in particular
             * Kepler
                 + Believed in life on other planets, but inferior to humans
                 + Planets around other stars - unsolved.